What are You Looking at? Modality Contribution in Multimodal Medical Deep Learning: Introduction

 \section{Introduction}

 Multimodal datasets, especially in the field of medicine, are becoming ever larger and more present.
-Thus multiple kinds of multimodal fusion methods to process this high dimensional multimodal data have been developed over the last years.
+Thus, over the past few years, multiple types of multimodal fusion methods, such as those summarized in \cite{MultiModalTransformersSurvey}, have been developed to process high-dimensional multimodal data.
 It is of utmost interest to develop interpretability methods that can explain the deep learning based model's behavior on such multimodal datasets for solving a specific task.

-Possible clinical applications that use multimodal data are, for instance, the prediction of cancer prognoses \cite{cancers14133215}.
-Interpretability methods for the models implemented therein have the potential to generate better credibility and thus accelerate the integration of multimodal AI in general into the clinical process -- \emph{"a bridge to trust between technology and human care"}~\cite{Beger2024}.
+Clinical applications that use multimodal data include cancer prognosis prediction \cite{cancers14133215}, cardiovascular risk assessment \cite{cardio_multimodal_learning}, Parkinson’s diagnosis \cite{parkinson_disease_pred}, or, for instance, diabetic retinopathy classification \cite{diabetic_retinopathie_classification}.
+Interpretability methods for the implemented models have the potential to enhance credibility and thereby accelerate the integration of multimodal AI into clinical practice more broadly -- \emph{"a bridge to trust between technology and human care"}~\cite{Beger2024}.

 Interpretability methods, such as GradCAM \cite{GradCAM} and Occlusion Sensitivity \cite{OccSens}, have been created for single modality based networks.
 However, for multimodal data and models these methods are yet very underexplored.
 Most existing methods lack quantification of modality importance and thus inhibit comparability between models and datasets.
 Some existing modality importance methods either depend on the model’s performance \cite{gat2021perceptualscoredatamodalities,hu2022shapeunifiedapproachevaluate} or on the architecture itself \cite{coffeBean,MCI_SHAP}.
 Others, such as attention and gradient based methods, are not sufficient to measure a modality's importance in multimodal datasets \cite{jain-wallace-2019-attention}.